Wandering Around Berlin, Germany: Things to Do & Travel Guide

 Berlin also has some very delicious food!
 It’s a very vegan- and vegetarian-friendly city.
 I personally loved going to Rausch Chocolate House as well, and had the best hot chocolate there.
 I never recommend restaurants so you know when I do, I find it of utmost importance.
 You can apparently make your own Ritter Sport in Berlin, as well.
 Lots of good food and chocolate!

 Berlin is very extensive.
-I spent three days there and saw what I wanted to see, but it was rather rushed.
+I spent three days there and saw most of what I wanted to see, but it was rather rushed.
 There was also stuff I chose not to visit.
 I couldn’t have gotten around solely on foot as I like to do; buses were a big help in getting from A to B. Be sure to take that into account as well.

 I actually had a fantastic time in Berlin and can definitely see why it’s so appealing, even as an old soul.
 One day I’d like to go back and do some things I missed out on, and get to know some of the city’s neighbourhoods better.